What's new in Joomla 4.1?

 Saving contacts in menu

-In Joomla 4.0 the option "save to menu" was introduced for articles.
-This way you can now create menu items faster and easier.
-In Joomla 4.1, this option is now also available for contacts.
-When you have created and saved a contact you can directly create a menu item for this person via this op.
+In Joomla 4.0, the "save to menu" option was introduced for articles.
+This way, you can now create menu items faster and easier.
+In Joomla 4.1, this option will now also be available for contacts.
+When you have created and saved a contact, you can create a menu item for this person directly via this op.

 Web Services media options